gbeckers/Birdwatcher/docs/index.rst

 Birdwatcher is a Python computer vision library for the measurement and analysis of animal behavior.

-It is developed by Gabriel Beckers, Sita ter Haar and Carien Mol, at Experimental Psychology, Utrecht University.
+It is developed by Gabriel Beckers and Carien Mol, at Experimental Psychology, Utrecht University.

 The purpose of this library is to provide base functionality for analysing animal behavior in a Python scientific computing environment.
-Despite its name, Birdwatcher is not only for birds.
-We also successfully analyze dog behaviour, and it could be used on anything that moves.
+Despite its name, Birdwatcher is not only for bird behavior.
+We also successfully analyze dog behavior, and it could be used on anything that moves.
 It is being used in our lab but not stable enough yet for general use.
 More info will be provided when a first release is appropriate.